 Starting with Version 5.4 of the TCP/IP Services, you can configure and use Secure Shell (SSH) to provide secure login, remote command execution, file copying, and file transfer.
-For more information about configuring, managing, and using the SSH software, refer to the HP TCP/IP Services for OpenVMS Guide to SSH.
+For more information about configuring, managing, and using the SSH software, refer to the HP TCP/IP Services for OpenVMS Guide to SSH and the TCP/IP Services release notes.